Updated August 24, 2023

 For a better appearance of the line across the border, we need to increase its weightage to 21/4 points under the shape outline options.

-Once the line is formatted, we can copy and paste across each company data bar borders.
+Once the line is formatted, we can copy and paste it across each company data bar borders.
 I have removed the default Chart Title and changed it to the relevant title.

 Things to Remember About Marimekko Chart Excel